firelink-sh/padder/README.md

 Unlike the builtin `format!` macro, padder avoids unnecessary repeated heap allocations and lets you pad and format directly into preallocated buffers.

+**Fully UTF-8 compatible** - padder works seamlessly with any Unicode characters like emojis (🐉), Japanese kana/kanji (こんにちは), or other multibyte symbols, when operating on String types.

 ## Features